 "The first thing that must be understood about how Movement Scientists show up in political battlefields is that we are connectors, first-responders, and pioneers of innovative methods within the field of data science and design.
 We connect people to essential statistics, resources, writings, databases, impact statements, etc. We are on the frontlines of debate.
 Here, we are armed with the data points necessary to refute problematic ideology, support community voices, demonstrate root causes, and hold authority figures accountable."

 Our team is made up of staff members, Board members, and Accountability Council members.
-We are proud of the fact that our team is made up of grassroots organizers, activists, equity-centered data specialists, new economy advocates, and people most impacted by systemic issues in our base city of Louisville, KY.
+We are proud of the fact that our team is made up of tenants, grassroots organizers, housing activists, and people most impacted by systemic issues in our base city of Louisville, KY.

 Staff members who engage in research and data collection maintain the following certifications: